Applies To: SQL Server 2016

 A typical workflow for Analysis Services includes authoring a Multidimensional or Tabular data model, deploying the model as a database to an Analysis Services instance, processing the database to load it with data or metadata, setting up data refresh, and assigning permissions to allow data access by end-users.
 When it's ready to go, this multi-purpose semantic data model can be accessed by any client application supporting Analysis Services as a data source.

 Models are populated with data from external data systems, usually data warehouses hosted on a SQL Server or Oracle relational database engine (Tabular models support additional data source types).
 Models specify query objects, such as cubes, but also specify dimensions that can be used in multiple cubes, calculations and KPIs that encapsulate business logic, and interactions such as navigation and drill-through behaviors.

-Tabular models can be created at compatibility level 1200 to use the newest functionality, or at the older 1103 compatibility level.
-There are major differences between the compatibility levels in this release.
+Tabular models can be created at the default compatibility level 1200; using the latest functionality, or at the older 1103 compatibility level.
+There are significant differences between compatibility levels.
 See Compatibility Level for Tabular models in Analysis Servicesfor information on how the levels compare.
-See What's New in Analysis Services for details about new features.

-As Power Pivot for SharePoint, running Power Pivot and Excel data models in SharePoint (Power Pivot for SharePoint is a middle-tier data engine that loads, queries, and refreshes data models hosted in SharePoint).
+Power Pivot Mode - Implement Power Pivot and Excel data models in SharePoint (Power Pivot for SharePoint is a middle-tier data engine that loads, queries, and refreshes data models hosted in SharePoint).

 A single instance can be configured with only one mode, and cannot be changed later.
 You can install multiple instances with different modes on the same server, but you'll need to run Setup and specify configuration settings for each instance.

 Analysis Services features vary by edition.
 For more information, see Features Supported by the Editions of SQL Server 2016.